Santa Cruz, Chile: History

 There is no exact data about the founding of the city, although there is an official date when the city became a municipality in the year 1891, the same year that Pichilemu did.

 From its beginnings, the town was a center of handcrafted artifacts and agricultural development, with wheat, tomatoes, and wine being the main products of the area.
 Because of the relation with countryside traditions from its beginning, Santa Cruz offers an authentic look at the rural traditions of Chilean culture expressed in the wine, the food, and the traditional sports such as the rodeo.

 The city of Santa Cruz was among those affected by the 2010 Chile earthquake.

 Demographics

 According to the 2002 census of the National Statistics Institute, Santa Cruz spans an area of 419.5 sqkm and has 32,387 inhabitants (16,160 men and 16,227 women).
 Of these, 18,603 (57.4%) lived in urban areas and 13,784 (42.6%) in rural areas.
 The population grew by 10.7% (3,129 persons) between the 1992 and 2002 censuses.

 Tourist attractions

 Santa Cruz has very well preserved colonial architecture.
 The most famous tourist attractions of the city are located in the Plaza de Armas.
-These include the historic Santa Cruz church, Santa Cruz Hotel, and Carillon Clock, the latter of which was constructed by order of mayor Carlos Cardoen Decoene in 1970, and which is used today as an interactive tourist information center.
-Other noteworthy attractions include the Museum of Colchagua, the Casino of Colchagua, and the Wine Train vineyard tour.
+These include the historic Santa Cruz church, Santa Cruz Hotel, and Carillon Clock, the latter of which was constructed in 1970 and is used today as an interactive tourist information center.